MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md

 ## What features are available for Office 365 operated by 21Vianet?
 <a name="bkmk_existing"> </a>

 Some but not all Skype for Business features are available to customers using Office 365 operated by 21Vianet in China.
-For a list of what is and isn't available, see [Learn about Office 365 operated by 21Vianet](http://technet.microsoft.com/library/A8AB5061-3346-4DA0-BB7C-5260822B53AE%28Office.14%29.aspx#__lync) in[Learn about Office 365 operated by 21Vianet](http://technet.microsoft.com/library/A8AB5061-3346-4DA0-BB7C-5260822B53AE%28Office.14%29.aspx)
+For a list of what is and isn't available, see [Learn about Office 365 operated by 21Vianet](http://support.office.com/article/A8AB5061-3346-4DA0-BB7C-5260822B53AE)

 ##
 <a name="bkmk_existing"> </a>